starnight/simple-scheduler/README.md

 course.
 There is a demo code which is '[demo.c](demo.c)'.
 You can just use the 'make' utility which will download the dependency with git and compile the codes according to the 'Makefile'.
 Then execute the program 'demo.bin' for demo.
-I also use the program to test the APIs I wrote working right or wrong.
+I also use the program to test the APIs that I wrote working right or wrong.

 ```
 $ make